 Contractual insurance is better.
 It spells out the high ceilings, and these regulated providers definitely are prepared with enough cover―simply because they are required to be.

-The government consultation on discretionary indemnity is open until 28 February 2019.
+The government consultation on discretionary indemnity was open until 28 February 2019.
 The four objectives of the government’s policy are clear:

 University research bodies and pharmaceutical companies that engage doctors in their work, fertility clinics, and groups of surgeons are all among many in the independent healthcare sector who need regulated contractual indemnity and may wish to respond online to the government consultation report.